SKYSURF: Constraints on Zodiacal Light and Extragalactic Background Light through Panchromatic HST All-Sky Surface-Brightness Measurements: I. Survey Overview and Methods: Abstract

 \section{Abstract}

-We give an overview and describe the rationale, methods, and testing of the Hubble Space Telescope (HST) Archival Legacy project ``SKYSURF''.
+We give an overview and describe the rationale, methods, and testing of the Hubble Space Telescope (HST) Archival Legacy project ``SKYSURF.''
 SKYSURF uses HST's unique capability as an {\it absolute photometer} to measure the $\sim$0.2--1.7 \mum\ sky surface brightness (SB) from 249,861 WFPC2, ACS, and WFC3 exposures in $\sim$1400 independent HST fields.
-SKYSURF's panchromatic dataset is designed to constrain the discrete and diffuse UV to near-IR sky components: Zodiacal Light (ZL; inner Solar System), Kuiper Belt Objects (KBOs; outer Solar System), Diffuse Galactic Light (DGL), and the discrete plus diffuse Extragalactic Background Light (EBL).
-We outline SKYSURF's methods to: (1) measure sky-SB levels between its detected objects; (2) measure the {\it integrated discrete} EBL, most of which comes from AB$\simeq$17--22 mag galaxies; and (3) estimate how much {\it diffuse light} may exist in addition to the extrapolated discrete galaxy counts.
+SKYSURF's panchromatic dataset is designed to constrain the discrete and diffuse UV to near-IR sky components: Zodiacal Light (ZL), Kuiper Belt Objects (KBOs), Diffuse Galactic Light (DGL), and the discrete plus diffuse Extragalactic Background Light (EBL).
+We outline SKYSURF's methods to: (1) measure sky-SB levels between detected objects; (2) measure the discrete EBL, most of which comes from AB$\simeq$17--22 mag galaxies; and (3) estimate how much truly {\it diffuse light} may exist.
 Simulations of HST WFC3/IR images with known sky-values and gradients, realistic cosmic ray (CR) distributions, and star plus galaxy counts were processed with nine different algorithms to measure the {\it ``Lowest Estimated Sky-SB'' (LES)} in each image between the discrete objects.
-The best algorithms recover the inserted LES values within 0.2\% when there are no image gradients, and within 0.2--0.4\% when there are 5--10\% gradients.
-SKYSURF requires non-standard re-processing of these HST images that includes restoring the lowest sky-level from each visit into each drizzled image.
-We provide a proof of concept of our methods from the WFC3/IR F125W images, where any residual diffuse light that HST sees in excess of the \citet{Kelsall1998} Zodiacal model prediction does {\it not} depend on the total {\it object flux} that each image contains.
+The best algorithms recover the LES values within 0.2\% when there are no image gradients, and within 0.2--0.4\% when there are 5--10\% gradients.
+We provide a proof of concept of our methods from the WFC3/IR F125W images, where any residual diffuse light that HST sees in excess of Zodiacal model predictions does {\it not} depend on the total {\it object flux} that each image contains.
 This enables us to present our first SKYSURF results on diffuse light in \citet{Carleton2022}.

 \bn \keywords{Instruments: Hubble Space Telescope --- Solar System: Zodiacal Light --- Stars: Galactic Star Counts --- Galaxies: Galaxy Counts --- Cosmology: Extragalactic Background Light }